mirthAI/MUS-Pathology-Registration/README.md

    ```bash
    pip install -r ./requirements.txt
    ```
-   For some reason, if you are unable to install from the `requirements.txt` file, you can manually install the [dependencies](#dependencies) listed below.
+   If you cannot install from the `requirements.txt` file, you can manually install the [dependencies](#dependencies) listed below.
-4. **Prepare the Dataset:** Prepare the dataset for the training of deep-learning based image registration network.
+4. **Prepare the Dataset:** Prepare the dataset for training a deep-learning-based image registration network.
    - Navigate to the directory where the script is saved:
      ```bash
      cd ScriptedCodes
      ```

-    - Now runt the following commands to prepare the dataset for image registration task:
+    - Now run the following commands to prepare the dataset for the image registration task:

       ```bash
       chmod +x ./run_data_preparation.sh